 How To Install Android-x86 On Linux?

-For installing the Android-x86 OS on your Linux desktop, first, you need to download the ISO or rpm file from here.
+To install the Android-x86 OS on your Linux desktop, you need to download the ISO or rpm file from here.

 Booting using ISO